pydata/xarray/doc/user-guide/io.rst

 .. note::

-    You can refer this `project pythia kerchunk cookbook <https://projectpythia.org/kerchunk-cookbook/README.html>`_ for more information.
+    You can refer to this `project pythia kerchunk cookbook <https://projectpythia.org/kerchunk-cookbook/README.html>`_ for more information.

 .. _io.iris: